 “Gaiatree refers to itself as a food forest – it’s a working farm with an organic spice plantation and gorgeous white-domed buildings housing a nectar laboratory and kitchen.
 The drive there, along a hilly road and up into the wild jungle, is an adventure in itself.

 “The Spice of Life tour explores the farm and takes about two hours.
 After that you’ll have worked up an appetite for a delicious tropical superfood-infused meal – maybe crisp coconut and cassava croquettes or jungle gnocchi with caramelised white eggplant.
 You’ll also taste herbal tonics that make the most of seasonal ingredients, some of them native to Fiji, such as different types of lemongrass and butterfly ginger.”

-Where to stay: A 10-minute drive from Gaiatree Sanctuary, the adults-only Taveuni Island Resort & Spa is nestled among clifftop gardens at the island’s northern tip.
+A 10-minute drive from Gaiatree Sanctuary, the adults-only Taveuni Island Resort & Spa is nestled among clifftop gardens at the island’s northern tip.
 Each of the 12 luxury bures delivers dazzling ocean views from their elevated position, while the open-air restaurant serves locavore excellence in the form of seafood from surrounding waters and tropical ingredients from the resort’s own organic garden.
 Think: lemon and coconut-marinated mahi mahi starring in the delicious national dish, kokoda.

 Ultimate adventure: Rafting and tubing the Upper Navua River